-As you know, Dumbledore has a brief glint of triumph in his eyes when Harry tells him that Voldemort was able to touch him, as a result of being resurrected with Harry’s blood.
+As you know, Dumbledore has a brief “gleam of something like triumph” in his eyes when Harry tells him that Voldemort was able to touch him, as a result of being resurrected with Harry’s blood.
 Harry is now vulnerable to his mortal enemy.
 However, a moment later, Dumbledore looks old and weary, resigned to saying.
 “Voldemort has overcome that particular barrier.”
 What is going on here?

 One theory is that Dumbledore is truly in league with You-Know-Who, and thus pleased that Harry can now be destroyed by him.
 Yet, this really doesn’t make much sense.
 If Dumbledore were evil, why would he have fought against Voldemort for all those years?
 The two of them together could easily spread horror throughout the wizarding world.

 While it is easy to dismiss such a fleeting instance, I believe there is significance in what happened.
 Instead of being triumphant upon learning about Harry’s mortality, Dumbledore may be pleased because this news means the same for Voldemort.
 Having used Harry’s blood to give him a new body, Voldemort has made himself vulnerable to our hero.
 Voldemort spent the years after leaving Hogwarts transforming himself with Dark Magic so that he could never be killed.
 Now that he shares Harry’s blood, I think Harry can destroy him for good.
 Dumbledore is aware of this, and that is why he is pleased.